AlbertKhomich/triple-peek/README.md

 TriplePeek is a lightweight search frontend for SPARQL knowledge graphs.

-It uses a local **search catalog** for fast entity discovery and retrieves live RDF data from a SPARQL endpoint.
+It uses a local **search catalog** for fast entity discovery and configurable SPARQL queries for retrieving live RDF data.

 ## Quick Start